 How can you tell if you need a crown or a dental filling?
-Dental crowns and fillings are both capable of repairing damage done to teeth.
-However, there are differences between the two that could determine which one our dentist recommends during your next appointment.
-Here’s what you need to know.
+Both dental crowns and fillings are capable of repairing damage done to teeth but there are differences between the two.
+Our Shelby Township dentists will take into account your specific situation and use that information to determine which procedure is most appropriate.

 When You Need a Filling

 Small cavities often call for fillings.
 If the damage done to the tooth is minimal, you might be able to get away with just having a filling done.
-Fillings can be preferred over dental crowns because they are completed within a single visit to our family dentistry.
+Fillings are often preferred over crowns because they involve less preparation at our Shelby Township dental office.

-Like the name suggests, cavity fillings are made out of dental amalgam or composite resin and fill in small areas in your tooth that have decayed or been otherwise damaged.
+Like the name suggests, fillings are made out of tooth-colored composite resin and fill in small areas in your tooth that have decayed or been otherwise damaged.
 Many patients appreciate fillings because they are less invasive than dental crowns.

 The recovery period for a filling is short.
-After any local anesthetic has worn off, you should be able to eat and speak normally.
+After any local anesthetic has worn off, you can eat and speak normally.
 Some minor sensitivity is normal right after your appointment, but it should dissipate fairly quickly.

 When You Need a Crown

 Dental crowns are different from fillings because they cover the entire visible portion of your tooth above the gum line.
 In fact, some of our patients call them “tooth caps.”
-For intensive tooth repair, a filling wouldn’t be capable of properly restoring the tooth to its natural function and appearance.
+For intensive tooth repair, a filling simply wouldn’t properly restore the tooth to its natural function and appearance.

-An experienced dentist will be able to advise you on whether a crown is necessary for the amount of tooth damage present.
+Our dentists can advise you on whether a crown is necessary depending on the amount of tooth damage present.
 Teeth that have been weakened by repeated restorative dental treatments may also benefit by being fitted for dental crowns.

 Quick Comparison of Crowns and Fillings